verbit-ai/verbit-streaming-python-sdk/README.md

 If you choose to implement your own client, make sure to handle the "pong" messages you will get from the service, in response to your "ping" messages.

+### Connection duration limit
+In case the media stream comes from an external source (e.g. RTMP), the maximum allowed connection duration is 2 hours.
+After that time, the server will drop the connection with a "Going Away" (code: 1001) close message.
+In such cases, it is the client's responsibility to reconnect.
+This client SDK automatically attempts to reconnect if connection is closed with "Going Away" message.

 ### Testing
 This client SDK comes with a set of unit-tests that can be used to ensure the correct functionality of the streaming client.